 - A student studies to please the parents.

-- A child takes on chores to get an extra allowance.
+- A child does chores to get an allowance.

 - Workers put in overtime to earn a bonus.

-These are all examples of extrinsic motivation because the motivators are not the activity’s innate enjoyment or satisfaction.
+These extrinsic motivation examples show that extrinsic motivators are not the activity’s innate enjoyment or satisfaction.

 Extrinsic Motivation Can Involve Internal or External Rewards